-For general information on all long-distance stacking options for all FastIron stacking models, refer to FastIron stacking distances and optics by device on page 50.
-For details on setting up for long-distance stacking on ICX 7750 devices, refer to Installing the ICX 7750 in a remote stack on page 143.
+For general information on all long-distance stacking options for all FastIron stacking models, refer to FastIron stacking distances and optics by device on page 35.

 Displaying information on supported distances

 Use the show media command to display information on stacking connections and supported distances.
 You can specify any interface within a stack or SPX configuration as shown in the following examples.
 You can also designate a stack to display all media attached to the stack.
 Without parameters, the show media command displays all media attached to the device.